 As part of weekly team meetings that included business analysts, product support, quality assurance, and software engineers, we created personas, workflows, user tasks, and wireframes.
 All aspects of the application were discussed, including labeling language and inputs on screen interactions and menus.

 Journey map developed by team

 Through discussions with product support, we discovered that users were keeping the application open (and staying logged in) to avoid losing information that had been entered but could not yet be saved, potentially resulting in a HIPAA violation.
-We addressed this by making a significant software design change to allow users to save items to the database in small pieces, and adding an “items to complete” list to show the user which items still needed to be saved in the system.
+For example, in the staff profile section, administrators add new staff members, edit their information, and update their application permissions.
+To save a new staff member in this legacy system, users had to go through 9 screens.

 We conducted remote user testing with 6 application end-users for whom we established personas.
 We were able to identify 2 major issues during this process and received otherwise good feedback.